-Students in the International Law Programs are expected to sign and adhere to the Queen’s University Student Code of Conduct and are subject to the academic and non-academic disciplinary authority of the Faculty of Law and Queen’s University.
+Students in the International Law Program are expected to sign and adhere to the Queen’s University Student Code of Conduct and are subject to the academic and non-academic disciplinary authority of the Faculty of Law and Queen’s University.
 Details about some of the applicable non-academic and academic policies can be found below.

 Non-Academic Policies